We offer several different types of opioid treatment options:

 These drugs do not STOP Addiction, they help with the cravings.

-We also are one of the few doctors in the Southwest Florida area that accept insurance for these different drugs.
+We are one of the few doctors in the Southwest Florida area that do prior authorizations for these different medications.

 SUBOXONE (otherwise known as buprenorphine and naloxone) is a prescription medication used to treat adults to help suppress withdrawal signs and symptoms in who are dependent on or addicted to opioids.
 SUBOXONE contains active ingredients buprenorphine and naloxone: